TikhonJelvis/RL-book/chapter13/chapter13.md

 Deterministic Policy Gradient (abbreviated DPG) is a creative adaptation of Policy Gradient wherein instead of a parameterized function approximation for a stochastic policy, we have a parameterized function approximation for a deterministic policy for the case of continuous action spaces.
 DPG is due to [a paper by Silver, Lever, Heess, Degris, Wiestra, Riedmiller](http://proceedings.mlr.press/v32/silver14.pdf).
 DPG is expressed in terms of the Expected Gradient of the Q-Value Function and can be estimated much more efficiently that the usual (stochastic) PG.
 (Stochastic) PG integrates over both the state and action spaces, whereas DPG integrates over only the state space.
 As a result, computing (stochastic) PG would require more samples if the action space has many dimensions.

 Since the policy approximated is Deterministic, we need to address the issue of exploration - this is typically done with Off-Policy Control wherein we employ an exploratory (stochastic) behavior policy, while the policy being approximated (and learnt with DPG) is the target (deterministic) policy.
 In Actor-Critic DPG, the Actor is the function approximation for the deterministic policy and the Critic is the function approximation for the Q-Value Function.
 The paper by Sutton et al. provides a Compatible Function Approximation Theorem for DPG to overcome Critic approximation bias.
 The paper also shows that DPG is the limiting case of (Stochastic) PG, as policy variance tends to 0.
-This means the usual machinery of PG (such as Compatible Function Approximation, Natural Policy Gradient, Actor-Critic etc.) is also applicable to DPG.
+This means the usual machinery of PG (such as Actor-Critic, Compatible Function Approximation, Natural Policy Gradient etc.) is also applicable to DPG.

 To avoid confusion with the notation $\pi(s,a;\bm{\theta})$ that we used for the stochastic policy function approximation in PG, here we use the notation $a = \mu(s; \bm{\theta})$ that represents (a potentially multi-dimensional) continuous-valued action $a$ equal to the value of policy function approximation $\mu$ (parameterized by $\bm{\theta}$), when evaluated for a state $s$.
 So we use the notation $\mu$ for the deterministic target policy approximation and we use the notation $\beta$ for the exploratory behavior policy.